 The Committee makes recommendations to the Board on a wide range of remuneration issues including Directors' and executives' remuneration.
-The Committee last reviewed BOQ's Remuneration Policy in May 2015 and, in June 2015, the Board approved the updated Policy.
-The main change from this review was an update of the list of RPs to better reflect recent changes in BOQ's organisational structure.
+The Committee last reviewed BOQ's Remuneration Policy in February 2017 and, in May 2017, the Board approved the updated Policy.